stmcculloch/PrusaSlicer-WaveOverhangs/doc/limitations.md

 ![Uniform cooling concept used to reduce single-layer warping](wave_overhangs/theory_uniform_cooling.png) [^1]

-That result matters because it suggests at least part of the problem is directly tied to the cooling-induced temperature field, not only to the geometry of the path itself.

 ### Shape memory polymer effects

 Another suspected mechanism is shape memory polymer behavior in the deposited plastic.